Events

 August 19, 2019

-Marj Plumb, DrPH, an expert in public policy advocacy, led this discussion of ways that academics can ensure their research makes a real difference by effectively leveraging their knowledge.
+Marj Plumb, DrPH, an expert in public policy advocacy, led a discussion of ways that academics can ensure their research makes a real difference by effectively leveraging their knowledge.

 Co-sponsored by the UCSF Bixby Center.